andy5211d/DR2TVOverlay/ReadMe.txt

 will not work without modification by the user for thier particular computer set-up.

 TO DO: Need to provide a full set of instructions as a number of OBS Source's and file locations need to be set-up by the user for first run.
 All the set-up information is retained by OBS for future runs and does not need to be re-entered.
-Some HotKeys to start, stop, clear etc, would be usefull for the user!